mjbulostin/ParkRangers/README.md

 ---

-### Ideas for future iterations with additions to functionality and content:
+### Future iteration ideas w/ additions to functionality & content:
 * Profile page shows the itinerary history
 * The ability to rate your own trip
 * The ability to add pictures from your trip to a gallery